 - Develop learning objectives and goals with site coordinator

 - Establish relationships and mentorships with off-campus community partners

 - Participate in regular reflection and faith formation activities, including trainings and networking with seminarians from other institutions

 - Lead within the LSTC community by supporting a broader conversation about public church, service and justice

 - Receive a $500 monthly stipend during the academic year

 Individuals are invited to apply to the program after receiving an offer of admission.
-All incoming master’s level students (MDiv, MAM, MATS) are eligible, including part-time and commuter students.
+All incoming master’s level students (MDiv, MAM, MA) are eligible, including part-time and commuter students.
 Ten incoming students are selected as Public Church Fellows every fall, which does not affect financial aid offers made at the time of admission.
 With the exception of internship, the fellowship is guaranteed for all years of study, assuming the fellow remains in good standing and chooses to continue in the program.

 Public Church Fellows are engaged with a number of different organizations in the Chicago area that provide service in the fields of:

 |Domestic Violence||Poverty & Low-Income|

 |Education||Refugees & Immigration|